 Before making the jump, you need to consider certain key factors:

 Define what value-adding services you can offer which aren’t available elsewhere (e.g. iPhone app for letting properties).
-Make sure that these services cover costs cost of setting up Limited Companies.
-Check on whether setting up a limited company is financially beneficial for you
+Make sure that these services cover the costs of setting up a limited company.
+Check on whether setting up a limited company is financially beneficial for you.

 Cost of setting up Limited Companies: